alphagov/govuk-design-system/src/patterns/validation/index.md

 - show [error messages](/components/error-message/) next to fields with errors

 Read guidance on [writing good error messages](/components/error-message/#be-clear-and-concise).

+<strong class="govuk-tag govuk-tag--grey">WCAG 2.2</strong> Do not clear any form fields when validating users’ answers.
+Keep both passing and failing answers.
+This is to comply with WCAG 2.2 success criterion [3.3.7 Redundant Entry](https://www.w3.org/WAI/WCAG22/Understanding/redundant-entry.html).

+Keeping information that failed validation helps users to:

+- see what went wrong
+- edit their previous answer
+- avoid re-entering information

 ### When to tell the user about validation errors